Interactive-Realities-Lab/basic-unity-vr-challenge/README.md

    - A sphere that can be thrown and bounces realistically
    - A button that, when pressed, spawns a new random object in the scene
 3. Implement a simple UI element that displays the number of objects in the scene
-4. Ensure the project runs smoothly on a VR headset (e.g., Oculus Quest 2 or Mock HMD).
+4. Ensure the project runs smoothly on a VR headset (e.g., Oculus Quest 2, Mock HMD, Meta XR Simulator, etc...).

 Note: You are encouraged to go beyond these minimal requirements and showcase your creativity and skills.